The sole source of Lost Guild ebooks!

 Father Siritalanu was no warrior.
 His legs were thin beneath his gown.
 His belly was soft.
-His arms had never been shaped by the weight of a sword, by the pressure of heavy labor.
-Nevertheless, he raised his chin, facing down the invaders as if he thought he could win this encounter.
+His arms had never been shaped by the weight of a sword.
+Nevertheless, he raised his chin and faced down the invaders as if he thought he could win this encounter.

 Rani fought the urge to twist her hands in nervousness, to wring some confidence from her solemn gown.
 Why hadn’t they started the ceremony earlier that morning?
 Why hadn’t they completed the ritual swearing in of the soldiers the day before?
-Why were they unprepared in the face of this threat, in the swell of imminent danger?
+Why were they unprepared in the face of Dartulamino’s dire threat?

-Beside Rani, Mair’s lips curled back into a snarl.
-Dartulamino was perhaps the man Mair blamed most for the loss of her son.
+Beside Rani, Mair’s lips curled back in a snarl.
+Dartulamino was the man Mair blamed most for the loss of her son.
 The priest was one of the strongest members of the Fellowship of Jair; he had long been instrumental in coordinating the cabal in Morenia.
-To this day, neither Mair nor Rani–nor Hal himself, for that matter–had learned who had given the actual order to steal away Laranifarso, who had commanded that the child be executed.
-Rani could still remember the moment when they learned of the infant’s death, though, the instant that Mair had toppled from a shrewd, spirited advisor to a mad woman bent on revenge.
+To this day, neither Mair nor Rani—nor Hal himself, for that matter—had learned who had given the actual order to steal away Laranifarso.
+They did not know who had commanded the child’s execution.
+But Rani could still remember the instant they learned of the infant’s death, when Mair had toppled from a shrewd, spirited advisor to a madwoman bent on revenge.

-Rani reached out and grasped Mair’s wrist, the bare one, the one not wrapped in silk.
+Rani reached out and grasped Mair’s wrist, the bare one not wrapped in silk.

-Father Siritalanu called out, “Who are you that defiles the House of the Thousand Gods with your implements of violence and your warlike mask?”
+Father Siritalanu called out, “Who defiles the House of the Thousand Gods with implements of violence and a warlike mask?”
 The priest’s defiance might have inspired confidence among the loyal Morenian soldiers if his voice had not quaked.

 “You know me, boy.”
-Holy Father Dartulamino’s voice echoed among the soldiers, as if he stood on a parade ground.
+Holy Father Dartulamino’s voice echoed as if he stood on a parade ground.
 “You know me, and you fear me.”

-“I fear no man who breaks into the House of the Thousand Gods!”
-Rani’s heart was wrenched as the priest’s brave defiance was hampered by his stammer, by the boyish curve of his cheeks.
+“I f— fear no man who breaks into the House of the Thousand Gods!”
+Rani’s heart was wrenched as the priest’s brave defiance was hampered by his stammer.
 She pictured him kneeling beside the now-dead Berylina, speaking to the princess in reassuring tones.
 Siritalanu was meant to be a teacher, a guide, a peaceable man.
 He was not a warrior-priest.

 “Stand down, boy, or I’ll have you spitted on the dais.”

-“You would not do that, Dartulamino.”
+“You would not dare, Dartulamino.”
 Father Siritalanu’s defiance was coated with incredulity.
 “Not here.
 Not in the House of the Thousand Gods.
-Not when my death would defile the church that you have worked so hard to build these many years.”
+Not when my death would defile the church that you worked so hard to build these many years.”

-For just an instant, Rani believed that Dartulamino might listen to reason.
+For just an instant, Rani believed Dartulamino might listen to reason.
 After all, he appeared in the church surrounded by religious warriors, by Briantans marked by the Thousand-Pointed Star.
-By their very costume, these men declared themselves devoted to the gods.
-Could they really mean to spill a priest’s blood upon the altar?
-Could they truly intend to destroy a man consecrated to all the Thousand?
+Their very costume proclaimed these men were devoted to the gods.
+Would they really spill a priest’s blood upon the altar?

 As if in answer to Rani’s questions, Dartulamino raised one commanding hand.
 His fingers were jagged pokers, and fire jutted from his eyes.
-“Remove that man from the dais.
-Remove the taint from the House of the Thousand Gods!”
+“Remove that man from the House of the Thousand Gods!”